Bank of Baltimore: Later years

-Later by the 1990s, it relocated its headquarters two blocks further east to a new skyscraper at the northwest corner of East Baltimore Street and North Calvert Street (on the former site of the famous artist Rembrandt Peale's second site for his "Baltimore Museum and Gallery of Fine Arts" of the 1830s, later operated by the infamous P.T.
-Barnum, and later the 1884 Baltimore and Ohio Railroad Central Headquarters building [perished in the Great Fire of 1904], replaced by the also landmark Emerson Hotel, constructed by Capt.
-Isaac Edward Emerson of the Emerson Drug Company and "Bromo-Seltzer" fame) and next to the also newly constructed Union Trust Company of Maryland (later the Wells Fargo Tower) skyscraper to the west in the block facing St. Paul Street changing to Light Street going south - went through several quick mergers and bank name changes, now owned by Wells Fargo Bank originally of the Far West in California and an icon of "Old West" history with its stagecoach heritage).
+Later by the 1990s, the bank relocated its headquarters two blocks further east to a new skyscraper at the northwest corner of East Baltimore Street and North Calvert Street, on the former site of Rembrandt Peale's "Baltimore Museum and Gallery of Fine Arts" of the 1830s, later operated by P.T.
+Barnum.
+They moved subsequently to the 1884 Baltimore and Ohio Railroad Central Headquarters building, which was destroyed in the Great Fire of 1904 and replaced by the Emerson Hotel.
+The bank went through several quick mergers and bank name changes and is now owned by Wells Fargo Bank.

-Finally supposedly to simplify its name after 170 years of history, tradition and reputation, dropping the word "Savings" from its title, becoming briefly known as the "Bank of Baltimore Building".
+Finally, to simplify its name after 170 years of history, tradition and reputation, the bank dropped the word "Savings" from its title, becoming briefly known as the "Bank of Baltimore Building".

 This later "Bank of Baltimore" is one of the several predecessor banks that were eventually consolidated two decades later into an out-of-town financial institution SunTrust with headquarters in another prime city, making Baltimore a "branch town".